This is a self-indulgent post. But it’s my birthday so y’all can just suck it!

 I guess I’m sounding like one of those jerks who believe in The Secret here.
 But that’s not quite it.
 The Secret encourages you to envision your ideal life and try to psychically attract it to you.
 What I’ve found is a bit different.
 It’s that the life you’re living right now is already your ideal.
 Which doesn’t mean you can’t improve it.
 It also doesn’t mean things are always good in the ways that we usually define as “good.”
 It just means our ideas about what’s ideal are wrong.
 They’re created for us by people who wouldn’t know what true good was if it came up and sat on ’em.

 I’m fifty and I’m fine.
-I’m moving to Philadelphia in two days to be with the love of my life.
 I’ve done stuff I was told never to believe I could do and I’m planning to spend the next fifty years continuing in the same vein.

 Go ahead, punk.
 Tell me to act my age.